 predicting that AMR Corp's American Airlines and US

-Airways Group Inc will reach a deal soon.
-The two
+Airways Group Inc will conclude a deal "shortly."
+The

 Delta, which acquired Northwest Airlines in 2008, has cut

-costs while positioning itself for growth.
-Just on Tuesday, it
+position itself for growth.
+Just on Tuesday, it announced the

-announced the purchase of a 49 percent stake in British carrier
+purchase of a 49 percent stake in British carrier Virgin

 Atlantic for $360 million and plans for a joint venture that

 will give it expanded access at London's Heathrow Airport